NASA's Lunabotics Competition

 The Moon was the first place beyond Earth humans tried to reach as the Space Age began in the late 1950s.
 More than 100 robotic explorers from more than half a dozen nations have since sent spacecraft to the Moon.
 Nine crewed missions have flown to the Moon and back.
 The former Soviet Union logged the first successes with its Luna program, starting with Luna 1 in 1959.
 NASA followed with a series of robotic Ranger and Surveyor spacecraft that performed increasingly complex tasks that made it possible for the first human beings to walk on the Moon in 1969.
 Twenty-four humans have traveled from the Earth to the Moon.
 Twelve walked on its surface.
 The last human visited the Lunar surface in 1972.

-NASA directly benefits from this challenge by annually assessing student designs and data the same way it does for its own, less frequent, prototypes.
-Encouraging innovation in student designs increases the potential of identifying clever solutions to the many challenges inherent in future Artemis missions.
-Advances for off-world mining and construction offer new possibilities for the same activities here on Earth, expanding the benefits beyond NASA alone.
-These industries will create a workforce posed to lead a new space-based economy and add to the economic strength of our country.
+According to NASA, the challenge provides an annual opportunity to review student designs and data, complementing the agency's less frequent internal prototype evaluations.
+NASA states that the program may help identify ideas relevant to technical challenges associated with future Artemis missions.
+The agency has also said that advances in off-world mining and construction could have applications on Earth.